-- (n) Pilot program permit amendment application. - (1) A permittee may apply to amend the terms and conditions of their permit, including adding new mobile food unit locations, adding new furniture, plants, signs, or the like, or expanding their outdoor dining or seating footprint, etc., by submitting a new pilot program application and paying any required amendment application fee. - (2) The City will take final action to approve or deny an application no later than ten (10) business days after the application is deemed complete by the City. - (o) Offense and penalty. - (1) Criminal prosecution. - A. Criminal prosecution. - i.
-A person who violates a provision of this ordinance, pilot program policy, or term or condition of a permit issued under this ordinance is guilty of Class C misdemeanor.
-A person commits a separate offense for each day or part of a day during which a violation is committed or continued. - ii.
-If the definition of an offense under this ordinance does not prescribe a culpable mental state, then a culpable mental state is not required.
-Such offense will be punishable by a fine not to exceed five hundred dollars (\$500).
-Although not required, if a culpable mental state is in fact alleged in the charge of the offense, and the offense governs fire safety, zoning, or public health or sanitation, including the dumping of refuse, such offense will be punishable by a fine not to exceed two thousand dollars (\$2000). - (2) Civil remedies.
+(m)(n) Pilot program permit amendment application.

+(1) A permittee may apply to amend the terms and conditions of their permit, including adding new mobile food unit locations, adding new furniture, plants, signs, or the like, or expanding their outdoor dining or seating footprint, etc., by submitting a new pilot program application and paying any required amendment application fee.

+(2) The City will take final action to approve or deny an application no later than ten (10) business days after the application is deemed complete by the City.

+(u)(r) Offense and penalty.

+(1) Criminal prosecution.

+A. Criminal prosecution.

+- i.
+A person who violates a provision of this ordinance, pilot program policy established under this ordinance, or term or condition of a pilot program permit issued under this ordinance is guilty of Class C misdemeanor.
+A person commits a separate offense for each day or part of a day during which a violation is committed or continued. - A. For offenses If the definition of an offense under this ordinance does not prescribe a culpable mental state, then a culpable mental state is not required.
+Such offense will be punishable by a fine not to exceed five hundred dollars (\$500), Although not required, if a culpable mental state is not required for the commission of an offense under this ordinance.
+For offenses punishable of a fine up to two thousand dollars (\$2000), in fact alleged in the state must prove that charge of the defendant committed offense, and the offense intentionally, knowingly, recklessly, or with criminal negligence.

+B. Each offense is punishable by a fine not to exceed: